jmcantrell/arch-bootstrap/README.md

 If enabled, full disk encryption is handled by [LUKS][luks], using the [LVM on LUKS][lvm-on-luks] method.

-The file system is formatted using [Btrfs][btrfs] with [subvolumes][btrfs-subvolumes].
+The file system is formatted using [btrfs][btrfs] with [subvolumes][btrfs-subvolumes].

 [Processor microcode updates][microcode] will be installed according to the system's CPU vendor.

 [Early KMS start][early-kms-start] is enabled for any recognized GPU chipsets.

-Any wireless connections created during the install will be persisted to the installed system.
+Any wireless connections created in the installation environment will be persisted to the installed system.

-A privileged user (i.e. a user allowed to use `sudo`) will be created and the root account will be disabled.
+A privileged user, i.e., a user allowed to use `sudo`, will be created and the root account will be disabled.

 The following services are installed and enabled:

 - [fstrim][ssd] (if installation disk is a solid-state drive)
 - [iwd] (if wireless devices are present)
-- [systemd-networkd]
+- [systemd-networkd] (with [Multicast DNS][mdns] enabled)
-- [systemd-resolved] (using `stub-resolv.conf` for name resolution)
+- [systemd-resolved] (using `stub-resolv.conf`)
 - [systemd-timesyncd]
 - [reflector]
 - [sshd] (with root password authentication disabled)